1952 United States presidential election: Republican National Convention

 Though there were initial suggestions that Warren could earn the party's vice-presidential slot for the second successive election if he withdrew and endorsed Eisenhower, he ultimately chose not to do so.
 Eisenhower wished to award the vice-presidential nod to Stassen, who had endorsed Eisenhower and held generally similar political positions.
 However, the party bosses wanted to find a running mate who could mollify Taft's supporters, as the schism between the moderate and conservative wings was so severe that it was feared that party's conservatives would run Taft as a third-party candidate.

 Eisenhower had apparently given little thought to choosing his running mate.
 When asked, he replied that he assumed the convention would pick someone.
 The spot ultimately fell to the young California Senator Richard Nixon, who was viewed as a centrist.
-Nixon was known as an aggressive campaigner and a fierce anticommunist but as one who shied away from some of the more extreme ideas of the party's right wing, including isolationism and the dismantling of the New Deal.
+Nixon was known as an aggressive campaigner and a fierce anti-communist but as one who shied away from some of the more extreme ideas of the party's right wing, including isolationism and the dismantling of the New Deal.
 Most historians now believe that Eisenhower's nomination was the result of his perceived electability against the Democrats.
 Most of the delegates were conservatives who would probably have supported Taft if they felt that he could win the general election.

 Despite not earning the presidential or the vice-presidential nomination, Warren would be appointed as Chief Justice of the United States in October 1953, and Stassen would hold various positions within Eisenhower's administration.

 The balloting at the Republican convention went as follows: